 Appropriately Uses Anti-Anxiety Medication

-This figure measures the percentage of long-term residents receiving antianxiety medications.
+This statistic is a measure of the percentage of long-term patients receiving antianxiety medications.

 Managing Depression Among Residents

-This is the percentage of patients who are exhibiting signs of depression.
-Increased levels of depression could imply lower quality care.
+This indicates the percent of patients who are showing symptoms of depression.
+Higher levels of depression may indicate a lower level of care.